The Golan Heights: Why it matters

 In early May, a number of positions in the Golan were struck by what Israel said were Iranian missiles fired from Syria.

-Israel has claimed the continued threat from Iran, Syria and Lebanese ally Hezbollah has meant maintaining control of the Golan is vital for security.
+Israel has claimed the continued threat from Iran, Syria and their Lebanese ally Hezbollah has meant maintaining control of the Golan is vital for security.

 "The most painful response you can give the Iranians is to recognise Israel's Golan sovereignty," said Katz, speaking to Reuters.